Bullying: how it affects autistic children and teenagers

 Supporting autistic children and teenagers at home

 If you can, it’s important to help your child understand what bullying is.
 For example, you could use role-play or cartoon strips to show your child the difference between bullying and accidents or misunderstandings.
-Social stories might also help.
+Social stories and storybooks about bullying might also help.

 It’s also important for your child to be able to get away from bullying.
-You could give your child a list of rules to follow – for example, smile, talk, walk and tell an adult.
 A prompt card can remind your child of what to do and who to talk to if they’re being bullied.
-You could include words for telling the teacher, or a note to give to the teacher or put in the bully box.
+You could also include words for telling the teacher or a note to give to the teacher or put in a bully box.

 Check that your child knows where the school’s safe places are.
-A school map showing the safe places could help your child visualise where to go.
+A school map showing the safe places might help your child visualise where to go.

-Working on your child’s social skills can help your child know what to do in a different situations and give them ways to cope.
+It’s also good to work on your child’s communication and help-seeking skills, so your child is better able to handle difficult situations.
 For example, you could make sure your child knows to say ‘Stop – I don’t like that’ and to find a teacher if they’re being bullied.

 Supportive friends can protect your child from bullying too.
 By organising playdates or other social activities, you can help your child develop friendships with children at and outside school.